Security

 Microsoft Windows

-Windows binaries may be signed by certificates with thumbprints matching xxx.
+Windows binaries may be signed by certificates with thumbprints matching a97c06036f97c93151cd17b2e12728fb7a569a5d.

 Use Microsoft's Get-AuthenticodeSignature cmdlet to verify the integrity of a Microsoft Windows executable.
 For example: